Columbus Ohio Temple

 The Columbus Ohio Temple is the 60th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church), and is located in Columbus, Ohio.
 Announced by church president Gordon B. Hinckley on April 25, 1998, it was part of a broader initiative to construct smaller temples closer to church members worldwide.
 A groundbreaking ceremony occurred on September 12, 1998, led by general authority John K. Carmack, and was dedicated by Hinckley on September 4–5, 1999.

 Located on a 5 acre site, the temple has a single-spire design using white marble quarried from Spain, with a statue of the angel Moroni on the spire.
 The 11745 sqft structure includes two ordinance rooms, two sealing rooms, and a baptistry.
 The temple’s interior is of a Regency style.

 In 2020, the temple underwent extensive renovations to update its mechanical systems, enhance energy efficiency, and improve accessibility.
 The renovations also introduced larger windows to allow more natural light and incorporated additional art glass.
 Following the renovations, a public open house was held from April 29 to May 13, 2023, and the temple was rededicated on June 4, 2023, by M. Russell Ballard, acting president of the Quorum of the Twelve Apostles.

-The temple serves Latter-day Saints across north and central Ohio, western West Virginia, and Tennessee.
+The temple serves Latter-day Saints across north and central Ohio, western West Virginia, and Kentucky.